PGS62/VBA-CSV/README.md

 2. Import `modCSVReadWrite.bas` into your project (Open VBA Editor, `Alt + F11`; File > Import File).
 3. Add a reference to "Microsoft Scripting Runtime" (In VBA Editor Tools > References).
 4. Add a reference to "Microsoft VBScript Regular Expressions 5.5"
 5. If you plan to call the functions from spreadsheet formulas then you might like to tell Excel's Function Wizard about them by adding calls to `RegisterCSVRead` and `RegisterCSVWrite` to the project's `Workbook_Open` event, which lives in the `ThisWorkbook` class module.
-Example:
 ```vba
 Private Sub Workbook_Open()
     RegisterCSVWrite